Exponential Taylor Series: Introduction

 \section{Introduction}

-This paper was inspired by the works of Michael Ruzhansky and Ville Turunen on \cite{cite1}, where they present the same exponential Taylor series expansion, though only for the case $\lambda=2\pi i$.
+This paper was inspired by the works of Michael Ruzhansky and Ville Turunen on \cite{cite1}, where they present a similar exponential Taylor series expansion, though only for the case $\lambda=2\pi i$.
 Ville Turunen also presented this in \cite{cite2}, where he refers to \cite{cite3}.
-This paper generalizes this "exponential" Taylor series and presents a new formula for the remainder term, which allows the study of convergence of the infinite series for $C^\infty$ functions.
+This paper generalizes this ``exponential" Taylor series and presents a new formula for the remainder term, which allows the study of convergence of the infinite series for $C^\infty$ functions.
 This raises questions if one could develop a theory similar to that of analytic functions based on these Taylor expansions.
 It is worth noting that this exponential Taylor expansion allows us to approximate periodic functions by periodic polynomials, by taking $\lambda = 2\pi i/T$, so that the error term is also periodic, which may be useful in some situations.
-Finally, it is shown how to use this results to evaluate some infinite series.
+This paper is organized as follows: First, we introduce the main notation used throughout this paper.
+Then we prove our main results for functions of a single variable and present a few examples.
+We then conclude by proving our main result for multivariable functions.